denix666/denix-respin-tools/README.md

 Usage
 =====

-At the moment supported Fedora versions for respin: `14,15,16,17,18` and to build live CD: `18`
+At the moment supported Fedora versions for respin: `14,15,16,17,18` and to build live CD: `18` + Support for `Alpha-19`

 Review and edit the kickstart files in `/usr/share/denix-respin-tools/kickstart.d`